ashwin4ever/Pure-Machine-Learning-in-Python/Linear Classifier/README.md

 4. **lin_class.py** : Similar as above, but generates a single sample of 5000 points.

 To test the classifier , run either **lin_class.py** or **lin_class_multi_data.py**.
 Output is visualized using Matplotlibs plotting functions

+## KD Trees
+1. **KDTRee.py** : A standard K-d tree implementation.
+Used to classify the datapoints generated from Gaussian samples by looking up the nearest neughbors.
+2. **KDTree_Multi.py** : Similar implementation as above but classifies 10 X 1000 samples.

+To test this classifier , run either **KDTRee.py** or **KDTree_Multi.py**.
+Output is visualized using Matplotlibs plotting functions